the1lab/1lab/src/Cat/Abelian/Base.lagda.md

     h A.∘ A.id                       ≡⟨ A.refl⟩∘⟨ idm ⟩
     h A.∘ A.0m                       ≡⟨ A.∘-zero-r ⟩
     A.0m                             ∎
+  id-zero→zero idm .is-zero.has-is-terminal .is-terminal.! = A.0m
-  id-zero→zero idm .is-zero.has-is-terminal x = contr A.0m λ h → sym $
+  id-zero→zero idm .is-zero.has-is-terminal .is-terminal.!-unique = λ h →
     h                              ≡⟨ A.introl refl ⟩
     A.id A.∘ h                     ≡⟨ idm A.⟩∘⟨refl ⟩
     A.0m A.∘ h                     ≡⟨ A.∘-zero-l ⟩